 - The accident did not result from intoxication, horseplay, criminal activity, or an intention to injure yourself.

 Notifying your employer of a workplace injury may not be the number one thing on your mind immediately following an accident.
-However, it is crucial that you inform your employer within 30 days of the date of the accident.
+However, it is crucial that you inform your employer within 30 days of the date of the accident, according to the Florida Department of Financial Services (DFS).
 If you fail to do so, your employer might deny your claim.
 It can also make it more difficult to connect the injury to a work-related task.

 It is also important to seek medical care as soon as you can.
 Failing to seek medical attention following an injury can make it difficult, if not impossible, to determine that the work accident actually led to the injury.
 To treat your injuries and to link them to your accident, see a medical provider immediately following a work-related accident.